Light Pipe Design Guide

 • No length limits per se, but the longer the light needs to travel, the more will be lost along the way

-• An extra part is required to keep the flexible light pipe-end close to the light source
+• An accessory is required to keep the flexible light pipe end close to the light source

 What Are Light Pipes Made Of?

-Light pipes are commonly made of either optical acrylic and polycarbonate materials.
-Both of these materials are lightweight, yet durable.
+The two most popular materials by far are optical acrylic and polycarbonate.
+Both of these materials are lightweight yet durable.
 They also possess the optical properties manufacturers require for a variety of applications.

 • Type of light being used